top of page

 Real Life Practice: Markets, Errands, and Dining Out

 Once or twice a week, we dine out and explore new places around our area.
-Here in Tagaytay, there are many restaurants and nearby places where we can unwind.
+Here in Tagaytay, there are many restaurants where we can unwind.
 As a homeschooler, this is one of the freedoms we appreciate.
 Traditional schooling often limits this kind of flexibility.

 We also bring him along for errands like going to the bank.
 I want him to see how real life works.
 Waiting in line.
 Talking to staff.
 Observing transactions.
 These are lessons too.